麻豆村

 Description: The Graduate Assistant for Leadership Programs supports the Office of Student Involvement in advancing leadership, service, and experiential learning initiatives that align with departmental and University goals.
 This position provides hands-on experience in program management, student development, and leadership education.

-Primary Responsibilities: Villanova Leadership Program (VLP) 鈥 oversee all aspects of the Villanova Leadership Program, which promotes student connection and growth through weekly workshops, lectures, and community-building experiences.
+• Oversee all aspects of the Villanova Leadership Program, fostering student connection and growth through weekly workshops, lectures, and community-building experiences

-鈥 Manage curriculum development, marketing, registration, data tracking, website content, and assessment. 鈥 Supervise and mentor the VLP Executive Board, assigning responsibilities and leading weekly meetings.
+• Supervise and mentor the VLP Executive Board, including assigning responsibilities and leading weekly meetings

 Qualifications: